bcw222/chromium-website/site/getting-involved/index.md

 title: Getting Involved
 ---

-Here are some ways you can get involved with Chromium:
+Here are some ways you cant
+ get involved with Chromium:

 * Join some of our [developer discussion groups](/developers/discussion-groups)
 * Visit the [Help